-The objective of this Schedule is to provide financial assistance from the Commonwealth to the Northern Territory for the costs incurred in providing quarantine accommodation and other services, including necessary hospital services, to repatriated Australians.

-The parties note that the initial use of the agreement is for the repatriation of vulnerable Australians facilitated by the Commonwealth.
-Principles Quarantine arrangements at the Centre for National Resilience will operate under Northern Territory law and emergency management arrangements, together with relevant Commonwealth legislation including the Biosecurity Act 2015 .
-Further, quarantine arrangements at the Centre will align with the AHPPC statement on Australia's National Hotel Quarantine Principles (noting these will be reviewed on an ongoing basis).
-These principles support the implementation of recommendations from the Halton National Review of Hotel Quarantine, the Victorian Hotel Quarantine Inquiry Final Report and the Finkel National Contact Tracing Review.
-Arrangements will ensure consistency with Australia's COVID-19 objectives, which are to: a) prevent and control the spread of COVID-19 in Australia, and b) ensure good health outcomes (including mental health) for quarantine residents, workforce and the community.
-Responsibilities To support the Northern Territory to deliver the COVID-19 quarantine for Organised National Repatriation of Australians entering the Northern Territory, the Commonwealth will be responsible for: a) Providing funding to the Northern Territory to meet the requirements of this Schedule. b) Ensuring logistical information on Australian Government arranged flights regarding returning Australians is available to the Northern Territory Government. i.
-Best endeavors will be made to provide information on any health-specific information such as COVID-19 infection status or other relevant conditions or needs, ii.
-Information in advance to be provided on intended place of residence post quarantine. c) Supporting the Northern Territory at point of arrival, and in the security and patrol of the Centre for National Resilience, with resources from the Australian Federal Police and Australian Defence Force. i.
-The Northern Territory will retain operational lead. ii.
-The Australian Federal Police will assist the Northern Territory Police Force with uniform patrol and law enforcement resources. iii.
-The Australian Defence Force will assist the Northern Territory with quarantine compliance and safety. retricery with quarantine compliance and survey.
+Protection Principal Committee (AHPPC) advice, for example for people who are fully vaccinated with a vaccine that is recognised by the Therapeutic Goods Administration.
+It is recognised that for some individuals quarantine arrangements may need to continue beyond 14 days.
+The parties agree that capacity at the Centre for National Resilience may also be required for other programs outside of this Schedule, particularly if surge quarantine capacity is required by the Northern Territory.
+The parties must agree in writing on programs that may impact the capacity to quarantine repatriated Australians and other international arrivals under arrangements other than the Organised National Repatriation of Australians.
+This arrangement does not replace other state and territory commercial international arrival or interstate quarantine arrangements.
+Objective The objective of this Schedule is to provide financial assistance from the Commonwealth to the Northern Territory for the costs incurred in providing quarantine accommodation and other services, including necessary hospital services, to repatriated Australians and other international arrivals as agreed by the parties.
+Principles Quarantine arrangements at the Centre for National Resilience will operate under Northern Territory law and emergency management arrangements, together with relevant Commonwealth legislation.
+Further, quarantine arrangements at the Centre will align with AHPPC statements and principles relating to quarantine standards (noting these will be reviewed on an ongoing basis).
+The AHPPC National Principles for Managed Quarantine support the implementation of recommendations from various reviews of hotel quarantine, such as the Halton Review.
+Arrangements will ensure consistency with Australia's National Plan to transition Australia's National COVID-19 Response and will ensure good health outcomes (including mental health) for quarantine residents, workforce and the community.
+Responsibilities To support the Northern Territory to deliver the COVID-19 quarantine for Organised National Repatriation of Australians entering the Northern Territory, the Commonwealth will be responsible for: a) Providing funding to the Northern Territory to meet the requirements of this Schedule. b) Ensuring logistical information on Australian Government arranged flights regarding returning Australians and organised international arrivals is available to the Northern Territory Government.

-- d) Supporting the Northern Territory Government in accessing personal protective equipment (PPE) through the National Medical Stockpile.
-This assistance will be provided in instances where the Northern Territory is experiencing immediate shortages or significant difficulties in acquiring their own PPE. - e) Facilitating, additional surge health workforce support if required at the Centre for National Resilience including through the deployment of AUSMAT and other workforce strategies. - i.
-The parties note that should there be insufficient resources to support a safe model with the expansion of numbers, a review of the potential intake will be undertaken. - f) Provide support to individuals to access Australian Government support payments and services where they are eligible to receive them, to returning Australians while they are quarantining.
+- Best endeavors will be made to provide information on any health-specific information such as COVID-19 infection status or other relevant conditions or needs, - ii.
+Information in advance to be provided on intended place of residence post quarantine. - c) Supporting the Northern Territory at point of arrival, and in the security and patrol of the Centre for National Resilience, with resources from the Australian Federal Police and Australian Defence Force. - i.
+The Northern Territory will retain operational lead. - ii.
+The Australian Federal Police will assist the Northern Territory Police Force with uniform patrol and law enforcement resources. - iii.
+The Australian Defence Force will assist the Northern Territory with quarantine compliance and safety. - d) Supporting the Northern Territory Government in accessing personal protective equipment (PPE) through the National Medical Stockpile.
+This assistance will be provided in instances where the Northern Territory is experiencing immediate shortages or significant difficulties in acquiring their own PPE. - e) Facilitating additional surge health workforce support if required at the Centre for National Resilience including through the deployment of AUSMAT and other workforce strategies. - f) Provide support to individuals to access Australian Government support payments and services where they are eligible to receive them, to returning Australians while they are quarantining. - g) Providing support in the event of an emergency such as a cyclone, including through maintaining an agreed protocol for extreme weather events which impact upcoming-repatriation flights.